Elisabeth Farnese: Political influence

-Queen Elisabeth quickly obtained complete influence over Philip, who himself wished to be dominated.
-Reportedly she had physical charm and purposefulness, she was intelligent and could converse, be happy, jovial and charming, but also ambitions for glory, approval and popularity.
-According to the French ambassador the Duke of Saint-Aignan, she got the king to believe that what she willed was what he wanted, and she shared his tastes and eccentricities; he was also strongly sexually dependent on her, because of his scruples against sex outside of marriage.
-The bipolar depressions of Philip V periodically left him paralyzed and unable to handle government affairs, during which she handled them: such periods occurred in 1717, 1722, 1728, 1731, 1732–33 and 1737.
+Despite early accounts of her submissive stance, Queen Elisabeth gained strong influence over Philip and his advisors.
+Reportedly she had charm and purposefulness, she was intelligent and could converse, be happy, jovial and charming.
+But she was also ambitious for glory, approval and popularity.
+According to the French ambassador the Duke of Saint-Aignan, she got the king to believe that what she willed was what he wanted, and she shared his tastes and whims.
+Also, depressive episodes often left Philip V paralyzed and unable to handle government affairs, during which she handled them.
+Such periods occurred in 1717, 1722, 1728, 1731, 1732–33 and 1737, when Elisabeth seems to have dedicated herself exclusively to caring for his health.

-In contrast to what was normal for a Spanish monarch, Philip preferred to share the queen's apartments rather than to have his own separate ones, and it was in the queen's apartments he met with his ministers.
-Elisabeth was thereby present at all government meetings from the start, and while she initially sat by the side embroidering, she soon participated more and more and eventually speaking for her spouse while he sat quiet.
+In contrast to what was customary for a Spanish monarch, Philip preferred to share the queen's apartments rather than have his own separate ones, and it was in the queen's apartments he met with his ministers.
+Elisabeth was therefore present at all government meetings from the start, and while she initially sat by the side embroidering, she soon participated more and more and eventually speaking for her spouse while he sat quiet.
 The king did not live in his own apartments but in the queen's, where he spent the whole night.
 When he awoke, he discussed the government business with the queen, after which the couple, still in their dressing gowns, conferred with their ministers in the queen's bedroom while the government business was spread over the queen's bed by her ladies-in-waiting.
-From 1729, they seldom emerged from the queen's quarter before two in the afternoon, after which they very swiftly performed their official functions.
-Philip did not like ceremonial court life or representation at all, and preferred to live in the smaller hunting palaces such as Pardo or Aranjuez, where ceremonial court life could not properly occur, than in Madrid, and their absence from physical presence in court life and public visibility became so marked that they were criticized for it, especially Elisabeth.
+From 1729, they seldom emerged from the queen's quarters before two in the afternoon, after which they very swiftly performed their official functions.
+Philip did not like ceremonial court life and preferred to live in the smaller hunting palaces such as El Pardo or Aranjuez, where ceremonial court life could not properly occur.
+The royal couple's absence from court life and lack of public visibility became so marked that they were criticized for it, especially Elisabeth.
 After the dismissal of Alberoni in 1719 she was effectively the sole ruler in Spain.

-In 1724, entreaties failed to prevent the abdication of Philip, who gave up the throne in favour of his firstborn (Louis I) heir from his first marriage.
-Phillip then retired to the palace of La Granja.
-Also in 1724, she acquired the San Ildefonso Group for him from the Odescalchi family.
-During the reign of Louis, however, Elisabeth kept her hold of power.
+In 1724, entreaties failed to prevent the abdication of Philip, who gave up the throne in favour of his firstborn (Louis I), heir from his first marriage.
+Phillip then retired to the Royal Palace of La Granja de San Ildefonso.
+Also in 1724, Elisabeth acquired the San Ildefonso Group for him from the Odescalchi family.
+During the reign of Louis Elisabeth kept her hold of power.
 Seven months later, however, the death of the young king recalled Philip to the throne.
-It was Elisabeth who, with the aide of the ministers, the papal nuncio, theologians and all her net of contacts pressured him to retake the crown.
+It was Elisabeth who, with the aide of the ministers, the papal nuncio, theologians and her network of contacts, pressured him to retake the crown.